notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ### Find in Files

 Find in Files allows both finding and replacing.
 You can choose an extension filter (**Filters:**), the containing folder (**Directory:**), and whether to also process hidden files or subfolders.
-The filter list is a space separated list of wildcard expressions that cmd.exe can understand, like "*.doc", "*.*" or "foo.*".
-Note however that the PathMatchSpec() Windows API is being used, as its behavior departs from cmd.exe wildcard parsing sometimes.
+The filter list is a space separated list of wildcard expressions that cmd.exe can understand, like `*.doc *.* foo.*`.
+As of Notepad++ v7.8.2, you can also exclude certain file patterns by prefixing the filter with a `!`; for example, **Filters:  `!*.bin`** will exclude files matching `*.bin` from the search results.)
+Please note however that the PathMatchSpec() Windows API is being used, as its behavior departs from cmd.exe wildcard parsing sometimes.
+As

 How the default folder changes is controlled by the `fifFolderFollowsDoc` settings in `config.xml`, which is set by the **Follow current doc** checkbox in the dialog.